muskan0830/Google-Data-Analyst-Cyclistic-Python-SQL/README.md

 # Python:
-## Bike Sharing Data Integration and Cleaning Project
+## Cyclistic Data Integration and Cleaning Project

 ### Introduction:
 This project focuses on integrating and cleaning data from multiple CSV files obtained from a bike sharing service.
 The aim is to create a unified dataset that can be used for further analysis and insights generation.
 The dataset consists of information regarding bike trips, including start and end times, stations, and geographical coordinates.